What is urea and why does it work amazing on cracked skin

 Urea is a natural component of our skin’s tissues and makes up 7% of our natural moisturizing factor, which decreases with age.

-When it is applied to the skin it penetrates the stratum corneum, where it readily absorbs and retains water, thus increasing the capacity of the skin to hold moisture and rehydrate.
+When it is applied to the skin as a product, it penetrates the stratum corneum, where it absorbs and retains water, which increases the capacity of the skin to hold moisture and rehydrate.

 What is Urea?

-The urea contained in urea cream is created synthetically from ingredients such as ammonia and carbon dioxide.
+The urea contained in urea cream is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 Why are there different strengths of Urea?